jsamyakcjain/Advanced-Portfolio-Optimization-and-Risk-Assessment/README.md

 Efficient Frontier: Plots the efficient frontier, illustrating the trade-off between portfolio risk and return.

-Monte Carlo Simulation: Performs Monte Carlo simulations to forecast portfolio returns and estimate potential losses.
+# Monte Carlo Simulation: Performs Monte Carlo simulations to forecast portfolio returns and estimate potential losses.

-Value at Risk (VaR) and Conditional Value at Risk (CVaR): Calculates Monte Carlo VaR and CVaR to quantify downside risk at specified confidence levels.
+# Value at Risk (VaR) and Conditional Value at Risk (CVaR): Calculates Monte Carlo VaR and CVaR to quantify downside risk at specified confidence levels.

-Time Series Analysis: Visualizes cumulative returns for selected large, mid, and small-cap stocks.
+# Time Series Analysis: Visualizes cumulative returns for selected large, mid, and small-cap stocks.

-Detailed Correlation Analysis: Provides correlation heatmaps for average returns across market cap groups and for individual stocks within each market cap group.
+# Detailed Correlation Analysis: Provides correlation heatmaps for average returns across market cap groups and for individual stocks within each market cap group.

-Technologies Used
+# Libraries Used

-Python 3.x

 Pandas for data manipulation and analysis